ssbc/ssb-threads/readme.md

 Returns a ("live") pull stream that emits a message key (strings) for every new message that passes the (optional) allowlist or blocklist.

+* `opts.includeSelf`: optional boolean that indicates if updates from yourself (the current `ssb.id`) should be included in this stream or not.
 * `opts.allowlist`: optional array of strings.
 Dictates which messages **types** to allow as root messages, while forbidding other types.
 * `opts.blocklist`: optional array of strings.
 Dictates which messages **types** to forbid as root messages, while allowing other types.